 You must be living under a rock if you haven’t understood the urgency of climate change and the need to act NOW.
 I am by no means an ‘eco warrier’ and I definitely don’t want to preach but there are lots of things I do in my every day life to play my part in helping the planet and here are some simple things you can do too.

 In my professional life though, I work in the charity sector and so I thought I’d share 12 environmental charities in the UK that are working hard to improve our world for both present and future generations.
 I hope they will inspire you to support them – whether that’s by donating some money to help them continue their important work, volunteer your time and skills or get involved in their policy campaigns – calling on policy makers and the government to take action or to hold them account to the promises they’ve already made.

 The Climate Coalition

-The Climate Coalition is a charity made up of 140 organisations across the UK and 22 million people strong, who are all dedicated to action against climate change.
+The Climate Coalition is a charity made up of over 130 organisations across the UK and 22 million people strong, who are all dedicated to action against climate change.
+Their sister organisations are Stop Climate Chaos Cymru and Stop Climate Chaos Scotland.

 Watch some of their achievements below!